David-Jianguang-Ran/LeetCodePracticeHelper/README.md

 - "any" : output must match one element in expected, expected must be a list or tuple
 - "all" : output must have same elements as expected, expected must be a list or tuple
 - "linked_lists" : output must have same val element-wise as expected, both output and expected needs to be head ListNode
+- "object" : please see excercises/example_oo.py for details

 You can also expand on the library by implementing your own testers and selecting it.
 Here is an example: